isomerpages/enterprisesg-switch/example-resource/blog/_posts/2021-07-16-post-slingshot-startup-series-clobotics.md

 ***

-*This article was brought to you by SLINGSHOT 2021.
+*This article was brought to you by SLINGSHOT 2022.
 As we gear up towards this year’s edition, don’t miss your chance to apply for Asia’s most exciting deep tech pitching competition!
 Like Clobotics, your SLINGSHOT journey could open doors to new corporate and investment opportunities!*

 *Ready to make the pitch of a lifetime?*

-*[Apply now](https://slingshot.agorize.com/2021-edition?t=Wpdpp6Sn_r24kjBBmPXsUg&utm_source=www.switchsg.org&utm_medium=referral&utm_campaign=slingshot2021) and submit your pitch today.*

-*To learn more about SLINGSHOT, please [click here](/highlights/slingshot/2021/overview).*
+*Applications for this year’s cohort is from 25 Apr–24 Jul 2022.
+[Click here](https://slingshot.agorize.com/2022-edition?t=SChLjY1dWUEJ5fLsq5wh9g&utm_source=switch&utm_medium=external&utm_campaign=slingshot2022) to visit the challenge page to learn more and apply.*